Jaaji Mallige: Soundtrack

 The soundtrack was composed by Sadhu Kokila.
-All other tunes were retained from original Tamil film Devathaiyai Kanden except "Mogava Nee" which is an adaptation of a Hindi song "Chehra Kya Dekhte Ho" from the 1994 Hindi film Salaami.
+All other tunes were retained from the original Tamil film Devathaiyai Kanden except "Mogava Nee" which is an adaptation of a Hindi song "Chehra Kya Dekhte Ho" from the 1994 Hindi film Salaami.

 Release and reception

 Jaaji Mallige was released on 3 April 2009.
 R G Vijayasarathy of Rediff.com rated the film 3 out of 5 and wrote, "Jaaji Mallige may please everyone -- those who have watched the original, and those who haven't".
-The Times of India wrote, "Director R Anantharaju could have done a much better job of this excellent romantic story with lively narration and a neat script".
-Mid-Day wrote, "Though the director Ananthraj has done a decent jog of the screenplay and script, the first half is actually pretty boring".
+The Times of India was not impressed, writing, "Director R Anantharaju could have done a much better job of this excellent romantic story with lively narration and a neat script".
+Mid-Day wrote, "Though the director Ananthraj has done a decent jog [sic] of the screenplay and script, the first half is actually pretty boring".
 Bangalore Mirror wrote, "Without being overly melodramatic, the director has managed to spin a credible tale.
 And this is the biggest asset of the film along with the comic scenes involving Komal".
 IANS wrote, "Jaaji Mallige wins because the director has just followed the original, except for including a little bit of comedy".